How to Start a Mac in Safe Mode

 How to know if your Mac is in safe mode

-While looking at a running laptop, you might be unsure whether it’s in the MacBook safe mode environment.
+It’s a typical situation when you might be unsure whether it’s in the safe mode.
 So how to find it out?

-Indeed, both normal and safe modes have similar visual environments.
-But they differ when it comes to what they can do.
+Indeed, both regular and safe modes have similar visual environments.
+But they work not the same way when it comes to what they do.
 Some of the characteristics of the safe mode environment you may notice include:

 - Inconsistency with the screen display like blinking and tearing